jbossdemocentral/fuse-components-hl7/README.md

 run
 ```
-init.sh
+init.sh or init.bat
 ```
-NOTE: init-fabric.sh will be future for a fabric example.  menu.sh will be future for building a local install or docker install.
+NOTE: init-fabric.sh/init-fabric.bat will be future for a fabric example.  menu.sh will be future for building a local install or docker install.

 The environment will be setup and Fuse will be started.
 Then follow the following steps: